World Trade Center Chennai: History

+In 2016, India's Brigade Group and Singapore's GIC, a sovereign wealth fund, jointly acquired a 16 acre land parcel at Perungudi, purchased from Kansai Nerolac Paints for ₹5378.6 million.
+The land acquisition was facilitated by Perungudi Real Estates, a special purpose vehicle formed by Brigade Enterprises and GIC, with the help of real estate firm Jones Lang LaSalle (JLL).
+Construction of a world trade centre (WTC) and residential units, entailing an investment of more than ₹10 billion was planned on the land.
+The foundation stone was laid on 9 June 2017.
+Initially expected to be operational by March 2020, the centre became functional officially in September 2021.
+The project’s phased construction was aligned with Chennai’s growing commercial real estate requirements, with the WTC designed to serve both multinational tenants and emerging Indian technology firms.

+The complex

 The complex consists of five towers, including two office towers, a hotel tower and two residential towers (the latter three are currently under construction).
 Built on a 15 acre plot and developed as a Grade A++ commercial development, all the towers have three basements.
 The first office tower (Tower A) has 28 floors (ground and 27 floors) above the street, the second office tower (Tower B) 20 floors (ground and 19 floors), the third tower (hotel) 8 floors, and the fourth (restaurant) and the fifth (cafeteria and utility) towers 5 floors each.
 The total floor space of the construction would be 2500000 sqft.
 The 28-storied Tower A has a total floor space of 1.2 e6sqft, with a typical floor area of 50000 sqft.
 Tower B has a typical floor area of 44000 sqft.
 The complex has three levels of combined basement and includes development of more than 1.8 e6sqft of premium office space spread across two towers.
+The campus includes landscaped open areas, multi-level parking, and centralized amenities, consistent with WTCA’s standards for mixed-use business districts.
 Upon completion, Tower A will be the tallest commercial structure in Chennai.
 It consists of premium retail and hotel within the campus.
 The complex has a frontage of 350 m on the Old Mahabalipuram Road.
 Once fully operational, the WTC can house 20,000 to 25,000 employees.
 298-unit high-end residential apartments will also be constructed.
 The apartment block consists of 27-storeyed (G+26) twin towers to be built on 5 acre of land.
 Besides, there will be another tower with 80 Marriott Exclusive apartments.
 These towers are to be completed by October 2024.
 A public park has also been constructed along with a basketball court.

 The development will be led by the WTCA.
 The WTC has become an important landmark of Chennai city.

 The total development potential of the complex is 2.6 e6sqft.